Oracle of the soil, says the Oracle Cabernet Sauvignon 2010 bottle. A wine of South Africa from the sun, the rain, the wind, the soil.

 Oracle Cabernet Sauvignon comes from the Western Cape of South Africa via the Stellenbosch wine producing district in the Coastal Region.
 Stellenbosch dates back to the 1600’s with the first plantings occurring in the late 1600’s.

-Oracle Cabernet Sauvignon Review
+Oracle Cabernet Sauvignon Tasting

 Appearing dark blackberry in color, Oracle Cabernet Sauvignon had a good aroma of black cherry and currant.
 Smooth and fairly strong but not overpowering.
 It was leggy in the glass.